delph-in/pydelphin/docs/tutorials/walkthrough.rst

 hierarchies (feature inheritance, re-entrancies, unification and subsumption) can be very complex.
 PyDelphin has partial support for reading TDL files.
-It can read nearly any kind of TDL in a DELPH-IN grammar (type definitions, lexicons, inflectional rules, transfer rules, etc.), but it does not do any interpretation.
+It can read nearly any kind of TDL in a DELPH-IN grammar (type definitions, lexicons, transfer rules, etc.), but it does not do any interpretation.
 It can be useful for static code analysis.

 >>> from delphin import tdl
 >>> lex = {}